Bitlatte/blog/content/posts/i_use_arch_btw.md

 ]
 +++

-# Introduction

 This is a living document, a collection of field notes from my experience using Arch Linux as my daily driver for software development and gaming.
 Forget the abstract philosophy; this is about the practical realities—the setup, the software that works, the problems I encounter, and how I solve them.

-# Field Notes

-This is the running log of my system.
-Updates, fixes, and discoveries will be added here as they happen.

 ## June 7, 2025